D/S Norden: Fleet

 NORDEN's fleet is among the most modern and competitive in the industry and the firm operates in total about 300 dry cargo- and tanker vessels (a mix of owned and chartered tonnage).

-NORDEN has its head office in Hellerup (north of Copenhagen), Denmark and offices in Singapore, Shanghai, Annapolis, Rio de Janeiro, Mumbai, Santiago, Melbourne and Vancouver.
+NORDEN has its head office in Hellerup (north of Copenhagen), Denmark and offices in Singapore, Shanghai, Annapolis, Rio de Janeiro, Dubai, Santiago, Melbourne and Vancouver.
 At its offices the company has in total about 310 employees and about 640 are employed on the Company’s owned vessels.

 NORDEN was a founding member of the Danish Shipowners' Association in 1884 and has been a member ever since.
 It is also a member of the international organisations; Intertanko (The International Association of Independent Tanker Owners), BIMCO (The Baltic and International Maritime Council) and ICC Denmark (International Chamber of Commerce).